kylesmitherman/favorite-things/README.md

 a few milliseconds after it is registered; it is executed when the `document` is `ready`.

+To draw an analogy from the real world, consider a door greeter at Wal-Mart.
+When that door greeter is hired they are given instructions to greet customers when they walk in the door.
+Those instructions are like the anonymous function in our code.
+A customer entering the store is an **event**.

 There are several types of events in JavaScript that you can use to drive your code.
 Examples include